Costamere: Function

 Costameres have several primary functions.
 First, they keep the sarcolemma in line with the sarcomere during contraction and subsequent relaxation.
-They are also responsible for the lateral transmission of the sarcomere-generated contractile force to the sarcolemma and the ECM.
+They are also responsible for the lateral transmission of the sarcomere-generated contractile force to the sarcolemma and the extracellular matrix.
 Only 20-30% of the total force generated by sarcomere contraction is transmitted longitudinally, suggesting that the majority of the force generated by sarcomeres is transduced in the lateral direction, perpendicular to the contracting myofibril fibers.
 Most of the force generated by the sarcomeres deep inside the muscle fiber is transmitted perpendicularly to adjacent myofibrils until it reaches the peripheral myofibrils.
-At that point, the costameric complex channels the force through the sarcolemma to the ECM.
+At that point, the costameric complex channels the force through the sarcolemma to the extracellular matrix.
 The lateral transmission of force by costameres helps maintain uniform sarcomere lengths in adjacent muscle cells that are under the control of different motor units and are therefore not synchronized in their active contractions; restated, if one muscle fiber is actively contracting and an adjacent one is not, the lateral force transmission helps this second fiber to shorten as well.
 Costameres also transmit forces in the opposite direction, transmitting the forces of external mechanical stress from the sarcolemma to the Z-disk.
 Costameres are also involved in protecting the relatively weak and labile sarcolemma from the mechanical stresses of contraction and stretching.
 The proteins mechanically support the lipid bilayer, and also may facilitate an organized folding of the plasma membrane ("festooning") that minimizes stress on the bilayer during contraction and stretching.
 Finally, costameres are also involved in the orchestration of mechanically related signaling.